NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerInternationalization/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-Slice Internationalization Breakout session:
+### Slice Internationalization Breakout session:

+* Monday, June 12, 2-4 pm EST

-Daily Slicer internationalization sessions with members of the Slicer community
+### Daily Slicer internationalization sessions with members of the Slicer community

+* Tuesday, June 13, 9-11 am EST
+* Wednesday, June 14, 10-11 am EST
+* Thursday, June 15, 10-11 am EST

 ## Progress and Next Steps